Strawberry Torte

 Tips for Recipe Success

-If you decide to make the torte without a filling, drizzle a light layer of finely crushed breadcrumbs (or shredded nuts like almonds) over the cake before adding the sliced strawberries.
+If you make the torte without a filling, drizzle a light layer of finely crushed breadcrumbs (or shredded nuts like almonds) over the cake before adding the sliced strawberries.
 This will help separate the strawberry juice from the sponge cake and prevent it from getting too moist.

 More Delicious German Desserts